Residential Customer FAQs

 A. HRUBS (Hampton Roads Utility Billing Service) is a cooperative and cost-effective billing service provided by HRSD and participating localities.
 Currently, Chesapeake, James City, King William, Norfolk, Smithfield, Suffolk and Urbanna participate in HRUBS.
 Through HRUBS, customers receive one combined bill for water, wastewater and related public services rather than multiple bills.
 HRUBS benefits participating localities by providing bill printing and payment processing at no cost.

-Q: What wastewater services are billed through HRUBS?
+Q: What wastewater/sewer services are billed through HRUBS?

-A. The HRUBS bill includes wastewater charges from both the locality and HRSD.
-Municipal charges typically include sewer maintenance, which recovers the costs of operating and maintaining the sanitary sewer.
+A. The HRUBS bill includes wastewater treatment charges from HRSD.
+Sewer services included are Municipal (City/County) sewer maintenance charges which recovers the costs of operating and maintaining the sanitary sewer.
 The sanitary sewer system transports wastewater (used tap water) through municipal-owned pipes to larger HRSD interceptor pipes.
 HRSD pipes then transport wastewater to individual HRSD treatment plants.
 With nine major treatment plants in Hampton Roads, HRSD charges to treat, or clean, the wastewater.

 Q. How is the amount of the wastewater treatment charge determined?